-Toshiba asserts its general objections as stated above, including without limitation its objections to AMD's definitions of "DOCUMENT," "COMPANY," "MICROPROCESSOR" and "MDF."
-Toshiba further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
-For example, AMD's use of the phrase "in connection with" is vague, overly broad and unduly burdensome, and seeks the production of irrelevant documents and does not describe the documents sought with reasonable particularity.
+TAI asserts its general objections as stated above, including without limitation its objections to AMD's definitions of "DOCUMENT," "COMPANY," "MICROPROCESSOR" and "MDF."
+TAI further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
+For example, AMD's use of the phrase "in connection with," is vague, overly broad and unduly burdensome, and seeks the production of irrelevant documents and does not describe the documents sought with reasonable particularity.
 By way of further example, AMD's reference to "any payment, subsidy, rebate, discount, Intel Inside funds, E-Cap funds, MDF, 'meeting competition' payments, or any advertising or pricing support provided" is vague, as is AMD's reference to "product road maps," "[e]xpected and realized revenue, cost, and profitability of product lines," "any discount, subsidy, or marketing support" and "servers."
-Toshiba further objects to this request on the grounds that it seeks documents that are neither relevant to the subject matter of the litigation nor reasonably calculated to lead to the discovery of admissible evidence, including without limitation subparts b), d) and e) of this request.
-Toshiba further objects to this request to the extent that it involves privileged, confidential or proprietary information of Toshiba.
+TAI further objects to this request on the grounds that it seeks documents that are neither relevant to the subject matter of the litigation nor reasonably calculated to lead to the discovery of admissible evidence, including without limitation subparts b), d) and e) of this request.
+TAI further objects to this request to the extent that it involves privileged, confidential or proprietary information of TAI.
+Subject to and without waiving any objections, TAI will provide responsive non-privileged, non-confidential and non-proprietary documents in its possession, custody or control that are reasonably available.